qt911025/d20m-srd-zhcn/source/1Modern现代/16msrdadvancedclassesII高级职业II.md

 The Mage must prepare spells ahead of time by resting for 8 hours and spending 1 hour studying his spellbook.
 While studying, the Mage decides which spells to prepare.
 To learn, prepare, or cast a spell, the Mage must have an Intelligence score of at least 10 + the spell’s level.

-A Mage can prepare a lower-level spell in place of a higher-level one if he desires. place.
+A Mage can prepare a lower-level spell in place of a higher-level one if he desires place.

 The Difficulty Class for saving throws to resist the effects of a Mage’s spells is 10 + the spell’s level + the Mage’s Intelligence modifier.